rsdoiel/antenna/archives/2025/science_and_technology_2025.16.md

 date: 2025-04-22, updated: 2025-04-23, from: The Register (UK I.T.
 News)

-<h4>Not-so-beloved Tesla tycoon promises to &#39;significantly&#39; reduce his scouring of Uncle Sam for contracts and staff to ax, data to peruse</h4> <p>Government fixer Elon Musk says his days steering the Trump-blessed cost-trimming, data-scouring DOGE unit are all but done.…</p>
+<h4>Going to spend more time with his Sieg Heils, maybe</h4> <p>Government fixer Elon Musk says his days steering the Trump-blessed cost-trimming, data-scouring DOGE unit are all but done.…</p>

 <br>